-Google keeps adding new features as well.
+Google keeps adding new features too.
 For example, if Google Photos sees that a particular friend is in your photo, it will offer to share it with them.
 It can also automatically colorize black-and-white images, too.
 For more information, here's our complete guide to Google Photos.
 If you have a Google Assistant-enabled smart display, such as the Google Nest Hub or the Google Nest Hub Max, you can also sync your Google Photos with the display, so they'll show up on the screen.

-Google Photos offers unlimited space and uploads, but with a small caveat: Photos can be stored at a maximum resolution of 16MP and video at 1080p.
-And, starting in June of 2021, any photos you upload from a non-Pixel device will count against your free 15GB Google Drive limit.
+Google Photos used to offer unlimited space and uploads, up to a maximum resolution of 16MP and video at 1080p.
+But these days, any photos you upload from a non-Pixel device will count against your free 15GB Google Drive limit.
 Anyone using a Pixel 2-5 will be unaffected, so long as they stick to High or Express quality uploads.
 If you want to store bigger images or video files, you'll need to pay for space on Google Drive, which starts at $1.99 / £1.99 a month for 100GB.